samschloegel/qlab-scripts/docs/src/scripts/misc.md

 <<< @/../../scripts v5/Complete selected.applescript

-## Copy uniqueID of Selected

-Copies the uniqueID of the selected cue to the clipboard.
-If multiple cues are selected, only copies the ID of the last one.

-<<< @/../../scripts v5/Copy uniqueID of selected.applescript{4}

-## DS100 Speaker Check Builder

-Builds a cue list for checking individual outputs of a DS100, based on a CSV file, using OSC.
-Further description/explanation to come.
-Feel free to try it out in the meantime, but maybe not in your show file the first time.

-<<< @/../../scripts v5/DS100 Speaker Check Builder.applescript{4-6}

-## Group Selected Individually

-Encapsulate each selected cue within its own group.

-<<< @/../../scripts v5/Group selected individually.applescript

-## Group Selected, Inherit Name

-Puts selected cues in a group together.

-Why use this instead of the New Group Cue hotkey?
-Because it works even if there is only one cue selected - and in that case, it will copy the cue's name to the group's name.

-<<< @/../../scripts v5/Group selected, inherit name.applescript

 ## Load Parent Group to Start of Selected Child

 You have a big, long-running timeline group.
 You're in tech and need to start from the beginning of the fourth child in the timeline.
 Select that child cue, and run this script using a hotkey.
 It will put you in the right place.